DokimiCU/Exile/README.md

 See Doc > Issues_ToDo for a list of known bugs, missing features etc See Doc > Development_Process for more details

+### Credit
+Thanks is due to all those whose mods have been adapted for use in Exile (see mod folders for details).

+Thanks also to all who have given feedback, fixes etc.

 ### Changelog:

 # 0.1